7 Green Packaging Trends to Watch in 2026

 Today, most Apple products come in fiber-based trays instead of plastic ones.
 They use minimal printing to reduce environmental impact.
 Even the pull tabs are now made from recyclable materials.

 Apple’s goal is bold but clear.
-By 2025, the company plans to use 100% plastic-free packaging across all products.
+The company has pledged to use 100% plastic-free packaging across all products.
 This commitment to sustainable materials shows how major brands can drive real change in the packaging industry.

 It also highlights the growing demand for packaging companies to offer compostable packaging and recyclable materials at scale.